KeenanSegenchuk/UptonAir/flask-server/README.txt

   /pyvenv.cfg
 	*Contains the server's virtual environment config /data analysis
-	*Contains extra and backup data, analysis functions, and deprecated functions
+	*Contains extra and backup data, analysis functions, and other replaced python files /updateTask
+	*Contains the code for loop that perpetually updates the data, but that code is ran in a seperate docker container from the rest of the server.